magland/neurosift-blog/README.md

 ![image](https://github.com/user-attachments/assets/c0283d8e-4a22-41a0-bc66-fb2be579384e)

 This can now be applied to any DANDI NWB file with a units table.
-You just need a Dendro API key with permission to run the new processors.
+You just need a Dendro API key with permission to run jobs.

 ## Speedups in time series rendering